tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 5. **IP Geo Plugin** - Attribution.

 == Changelog ==

+= 2.0.3 =
+* **New feature:** Added defence against zero-day attack for admin ajax and post.
+Because this is an experimental feature, please open a new issue if you have any troubles with it.

 = 2.0.2 =
 * **New feature:** Include `wp-admin/admin-post.php` as a validation target